 Order your spouse to turn their gun in to law enforcement.

 For more about Protection Orders, contact your court’s protection order advocates or local domestic violence program, or call the National Domestic Violence Hotline 1.800.799.7233.

 You must tell the court about all your property and debts.
 Washington is a community property state.
-Generally, all property (house, other real estate, car) either spouse gets during the marriage is community property.
-It belongs to both spouses, even if only one is on the title.
+Generally, all property (house, other real estate, car) a spouse gets during the marriage is community property.
+It belongs to both of you, even if only one of you is on the title.
 Each spouse’s earnings during the marriage is community property.

 Your Divorce Petition proposes how the court should divide the property and debts.
 The court in the Final Divorce Order decides who gets what.

 Separate property belongs to only one spouse.
 Generally, it is property you got before the marriage through inheritance or as a gift (before or during the marriage), or after separation.